 Vendors and partners might not fall into the same category as clients, but they are familiar with your business and work with you on a regular basis.
 The most effective way to ask them for a review is to leave one for their business first.

 If you're going to receive good feedback; you have to earn it first.
-If you've done your part and managed to exceed customer expectations, you can even ask him or her to provide you a Google business review in person.
+If you've done your part and managed to exceed customer expectations, you can even ask him or her to provide you with a Google business review in person.

 Not only is this practice against Google policy, but it is also illegal to do so.
 The FTC considers paid reviews as undisclosed endorsements.
 If you try to buy reviews even from real people, it can cause a lot of trouble for your business.